LandingAI Docker

 Run Inference with the LandingLens Python Library

-Once the container with the model is ready, you can run inference with the model by using the LandingLens Python library
+Once the container with the deployed model is ready, you can run inference by making calls to the container using the LandingLens Python library.

 If your client code (in other words, your Python code) is on the same machine you’re running inference on, you can also use “localhost” instead of the IP address.